-2021 Rules of the Champaign County Board of Review
+2024 Rules of the Champaign County Board of Review

 The Champaign County Board of Review (Board) consists of three members, together with possible additional members, appointed by the County Executive of Champaign County (35 ILCS 200/6-5 & 6.25).
 Any Member or Alternate Member of the Board may conduct a hearing.
 The Board has the authority to confirm, reduce or increase any assessment as appears just.
-The Board determines the correct assessment, prior to state equalization, of any parcel of real property which is the subject of an appeal, according to the law, based on standards of fair cash value, uniformity, correctness of facts evidence, exhibits and briefs submitted to or elected by the Board from an appellant, assessor, and/or other interested parties.
+The Board determines the correct assessment, prior to state equalization, of any parcel of real property which is the subject of an assessment complaint (also referred to herein as an "assessment appeal" or "appeal"), according to the law, based on standards of fair cash value, uniformity, correctness of facts evidence, exhibits and briefs submitted to or elected by the Board from an appellant, assessor, and/or other interested parties.

 Prior to filing an appeal with the Board, it is advisable that taxpayers discuss their assessments with their Township Assessor's Office.
 Many times, the reason for the assessment can be made clear and the need for filing an appeal eliminated.
-If, after talking with the Township Assessor's Office, a taxpayer still wishes to pursue an appeal, he/she should become familiar with the 2021 Rules of the Board.
-Please Note by state law, the time period for filing an appeal cannot be extended to accommodate discussions between taxpayers and assessors.
+If, after talking with the Township Assessor's Office, a taxpayer still wishes to pursue an appeal, the appellant should become familiar with the 2024 Rules of the Board.
+Please note by state law, the time period for filing an appeal cannot be extended to accommodate discussions between taxpayers and assessors.

-The Illinois Property Tax Code requires that valuations for the 2021 assessment year shall be made as of January 1, 2021.
-(See 35 ILCS 200/9-155, et seq.). it also requires that the assessments reflect one-third of fair cash value of property.
+The Illinois Property Tax Code requires that valuations for the 2024 assessment year shall be made as of January 1, 2024.
+(See 35 ILCS 200/9-155). it also requires that the assessments reflect one-third of fair cash value of property.

-The Board is required to make and publish reasonable rules "for the guidance of persons doing business with the Board and for the orderly dispatch of business" (35 ILCS 200;/9-5).
-These following rules for the 2021 session of the Board govern the assessment appeals process for the 2021 property assessment /tax year.
+The Board is required to make and publish reasonable rules "for the guidance of persons doing business with the Board and for the orderly dispatch of business" (35 ILCS 200/9-5).
+These following rules for the 2024 session of the Board govern the assessment appeals process for the 2024 property assessment/tax year.